timelyportfolio/svgPanZoom/cran-comments.md

 ## Test environments

-* local Windows install, R 3.3.1
+* local Windows install, R 3.6

 * ubuntu (on travis-ci), R 3.3.1

 * win-builder (devel and release)

+* rhub::check_for_cran()

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+* checking package dependencies ...
+NOTE
+Packages which this enhances but not available for checking:
+  'gridSVG', 'knitr', 'XML', 'xml2'